-Software support for the Reference 3000 is described in the Gamry's On-line Help system.
+Software support for the Reference 3000 is described in the Gamry Framework's Help system.

 All the Gamry Instruments' applications running under the Gamry Framework, control the Reference 3000 via a PSTAT object.
-See the Framework's On-line Help for information concerning PSTAT objects and their functions.
+See the Framework's Help system for information concerning PSTAT objects and their functions.